-Summary: Advantech telemedicine solution carts featuring VSee telehealth platform is providing accessible Tele-ophthalmology care for elderly diabetics in rural Taiwan
+Summary: The VSee + Advantech telemedicine cart solution is providing accessible specialist Tele-ophthalmology care for elderly diabetics in rural Taiwan

 Diabetes is a chronic disease that currently affects approximately 463 million adults (aged 20 – 79 years) worldwide, according to the International Diabetes Federation.
 Over the next 10 years, the number of diabetics is expected to rise dramatically in developing countries.
 As technology improves and becomes more convenient, telemedicine is expected to play a key role in providing diabetes care to those who need it, especially those who traditionally have not had access to quality healthcare due to geographical barriers.

 In both the US and Taiwan, about 10% of the total population has diabetes.
 Although keeping diabetes under control is important at any age, there is a high prevalence of diabetic retinopathy in patients over the age of 40, affecting about one-third.
 Diabetic retinopathy causes floaters, blurriness, dark areas of vision, difficulty perceiving colors, and in some cases blindness.
 Thus, it is necessary for these diabetics to get regular eye examinations by an ophthalmologist or optometrist specializing in diabetes-related eye health.

 Challenges of elderly diabetic patients in rural areas

 For patients who live in urban areas, regular follow-up appointments are less of a problem.
 However, for many older diabetics living in rural areas, the lack of local facilities means they may have to travel to a neighboring district to access the nearest hospital for follow-up appointments.
 For many such patients, this typically mean at least 1.5 hours on the road.
 Patients will also have up to another hour of wait time before being seen by the physician.
 Such a lengthy commute can be particularly challenging for elderly people, especially if living alone.